Whatsapp Icon

 Prevention Tips

-To lower the risk of developing vulvar cancer, practicing safe sex to reduce the chance of HPV infection, avoiding smoking, and managing any pre-existing conditions that could escalate to cancer are advisable.
+To lower the risk of developing vulvar cancer, practicing safe sex to reduce the chance of HPV infection, avoiding smoking, and managing any pre-existing conditions that could escalate to cancer is advisable.
 Additionally, considering HPV vaccination could further reduce the risk.

 Regular self-examinations and being vigilant about any changes in the vulvar area can also help in early detection and treatment.